jedelman8/nxos-ansible/README.md

       # neighbor data you'd want is in the key=resource
 ```

-Whent this playbook is run for a single device, it looks like this:
+Whent this playbook is run for a single device, it looks like this (using a different playbook name here):
 ```
 cisco@onepk:~/nxos-ansible$ ansible-playbook get-neighbors.yml